Grow your own

 - Use a rotary hoe to lightly till the top few centimetres over the entire garden.
 The idea is to pluck out as much of the grass as possible and lay it on the surface for the weather to finish killing it.
 Run the hoe at half speed so as to not to pulverise the soil.

-- Mark out the beds and alleys and rotavate again, this time at a deeper depth (just above the clay layer) to bring up more deeply rooted weeds, etc. Again, run at half speed as we want to prevent a hard pan as much as possible and retain the soil structure.
+- Mark out the beds and alleys and rotavate the beds, this time at a deeper depth (just above the clay layer) to bring up more deeply rooted weeds, etc. Again, run at half speed as we want to prevent a hard pan as much as possible and retain as much soil structure as possible.

 - Now shape the beds using either a grape hoe to drag the soil from the alleyways up onto the bed, or use a cultivator such as the lightweight Mantis